maelh/radio-frequency-prototype-boards/README.md

 ### Fabrication results, generating files manually, reviewing production files

-More details on how to generate Gerber files manually, my experiences with producing the extended board version, and how to review production files, can be found under [Manufacturing](Manufacturing.md).
+More details on how to generate Gerber files manually, my experiences with producing the extended board version, and how to review production files before fabrication begins, can be found under [Manufacturing](Manufacturing.md).

 ## Recommended lead-free solder